After going on keto and learning how excessive carbs cause diabetes, I started wondering if the same health risks apply to my dog.

 Added simple carbs such as wheat or rice to a dog's diet will provide energy.
 But there's growing evidence it just isn't quite as healthy [*].

-Moreover, using meats, liver and nutrient-dense vegetables improves the overall nutrition—including packing in more vitamins and minerals—and even boosts your dog's performance.
+Moreover, maximizing the amount of muscle meat, liver and nutrient-dense vegetables improves the overall nutrition—including packing in more vitamins and minerals—and even boosts your dog's metabolic health.

 What are the health effects of a high carb diet?